ss-rajan/Cyclistic2023/Capstone1.md

 The cleaning was executed using this query.
 The total records before cleaning: `5,719,877`

-The data cleaning process includes the removal of:
+The data cleaning process with this [query](Cleaning_data.sql) includes the removal of:

 1. **Missing values**